mexx/FeatureSwitcher/README.markdown

 Ask whether `sample.Is().Enabled` or `sample.Is().Disabled`.

+The state of the feature is determined by applying the behavior function to the feature name retrived by applying the naming convention function to the type of the feature.

+### Behavior and naming convention

+Provided naming conventions

+* `Features.OfAnyType.NamedByTypeFullName`
+* `Features.OfAnyType.NamedByTypeName`
+* `Features.OfType<T>.NamedByTypeFullName`
+* `Features.OfType<T>.NamedByTypeName`

+You can define an own naming convention with a function assignable to the `Feature.NamingConvention` delegate.

+Provided behaviors

+* `AppConfig.IsEnabled`
+* `Features.OfAnyType.Enabled`
+* `Features.OfAnyType.Disabled`
+* `Features.OfType<T>.Enabled`
+* `Features.OfType<T>.Disabled`

+You can define an own behavior with a function assignable to the `Feature.Behavior` delegate.

 ### Configuration

 By default all features are disabled and named by fullname of the type.
-You can provide an own behavior or naming strategy simply by pass it into the configuration.
+You can provide an own behavior or naming convention simply by pass it into the configuration.

 	Features.Are
 		.ConfiguredBy.Custom(behavior).And